Skip to content

 Here’s a little tree stamp done in this way:

-these cheap art journal supplies let you experiment & be creative
+These cheap art journal supplies let you experiment & be creative

 So, if you don’t like cooking or cleaning like me, but still run into these everyday items in your home, use them for a more satisfying purpose.
 Create art with your household items, and you’ll be surprised how unique your art journal pages can be.